MathieuRita/Lazimpa/README.md

 This repository gathers the code used for all the experiments of the following paper:

-- *“LazImpa”: Lazy and Impatient neural agents learn to communicate efficiently* (under review)
+- *“LazImpa”: Lazy and Impatient neural agents learn to communicate efficiently* (CoNLL 2020)

 The code is an extension of EGG toolkit (https://github.com/facebookresearch/EGG) presented in *EGG: a toolkit for research on Emergence of lanGuage in Games*, Eugene Kharitonov, Rahma Chaabouni, Diane Bouchacourt, Marco Baroni.
 EMNLP 2019.